 To use apple cider vinegar, make a dilute solution by mixing it with an equal amount of water.
 Then, swab the solution around your dog’s ears with a piece of clean gauze.
 Repeat once every day until your dog’s ears heal.

-Mullein is a naturally occurring herb, which is used in a few over-the-counter ear infection treatments.
+Mullein is a naturally occurring herb, which is used in a few over-the-counter dog ear cleaner medicines.
 However, you can make your own version of these medications by chopping up some fresh or dried mullein, mixing it in with some olive oil and allowing it to soak for a few weeks.

 Has your dog ever had an ear infection?
-How did you treat it?
-Did you find a product that was especially helpful?
+How did you care for it?
+Did you find a dog ear cleaner or another remedy that was especially helpful?
 We’d love to hear all about your experiences.
-Let us know all about your battle with a dog ear infection in the comments below.